Not Accepting Guests

 When 18 years old I traveled for the first time alone to Romania and was imediately infected by the "travelling bug".
 From there on, whenever I had some holidays I used the time to explore some of the many corners and edges of this world.

 At one moment, somewhere between Moldova, Ukraine and Russia I then had this idea about keeping travelling and not to return anymore.
 So, I returned to Germany, put everything in my backback that I considered necessary for such an adventure, emptied all my bank accounts and then embarked on a plane to Mexico, the idea being travelling all the way from Mexico to Argentine.

-Having literally run out of money I then spent nearly an entire year working in Lima, Peru teaching english and german.
+After some really extensive travelling and making new experiences I eventually ran out of money and then spent nearly an entire year working in Lima, Peru teaching english and german.
 Now I am continuing my adventure - there is still a lot of path ahead.

 Anyways, feel free to ask me whatever you want about my journey, experiences in certain countries, tips, advices, etc. I`d be more than happy to share :)

 I`d describe myself as a nice, friendly, honest and very curious person.
 I can get along with quite a lot of different types of personalities and - as long as you don`t try to force yourself upon me - don`t care about other people`s religion, eating habits, political views, sexual orientation, their favourite coulour, which hand they use to write or wether they prefer the Beatles or the Rolling Stones :)